Rishabbh-Sahu/intent_and_slot_classification/README.md

 The above results shows, we might not need large transformer model (certainly 100Mn parameters are way too much) yet achieving very good results.

 #### Inference
+For quering the model, use the below command to open flaskAPI -
 - python flask_api.py